 Brushing after meals is a good bet, just to be on the safe side.
 Finally, keep your diet healthy with lots of fruit and vegetables – preferably fresh and raw.

 Vitamin C – which you can get in a supplement or foods including oranges, broccoli and bell peppers – may also help reduce bleeding.

 Top tips mums-to-be can do at home

 Do you have any brilliant tips on treating bleeding gums during pregnancy?
-Share them in the comments box below.
+Let us know on Facebook or Twitter!

 TePe produces a range of interdental brushes, in a variety of sizes, for daily care (brushes start from RRP £3-£3.50); classic triangular wooden dental sticks, great for after meals, that are adapted to the natural triangular interdental space; and the TePe Mini Flosser, a pre-loaded dental floss holder, great if you find regular floss hard to use.

 With cold and flu season soon approaching, now is the perfect time to start building up your immune system.
 And as a mum-to-be, strengthening your body’s defences can help build up your baby’s too – so everyone wins!